carmenbianca/report-liferay/report.md

 ![Flowchart of the functionality of doProcess() in CopyrightCheck.
 "Approved" and "not approved" are simplified here. "<%= YEAR %>" is a tag in *copyright.txt* that substitutes a concrete year value.](doProcess.png){#doProcess}

-### Testing

-TODO: Is this the appropriate chapter?

-The two steps listed above verify one another, which means that no extra tests need be written.

-If the Source Formatter CopyrightCheck implementation flags a file as good,
-then:

-1. the mass-conversion successfully worked and there is a true positive;
-2. or the implementation is incorrect and there is a false positive, which can be detected by deliberately introducing a true negative.

-If the Source Formatter CopyrightCheck implementation flags a file as bad, then:

-3. the mass-conversion did not correctly convert all files and there is a true negative;
-4. or the implementation is incorrect and there is a false negative, which requires manual introspection and adjustments to the implementation.

 # Implementation and testing

 This chapter covers the process of implementation and testing of the